- About Us

 The following points are relevant only for international applicants.

 Supplemental admissions materials are not required but you are welcome to submit any that help define you as a cognitive science student.
 Send updates of any information that is relevant to the admissions process, such as the publication of a paper or winning of an award.
 Do this even if it is past the application deadline; sometimes your dossier will be under consideration for a lengthy period.
 If you have work that has been refereed and published, send a citation to that work.
-Do not send the full paper itself; professors interested in your application can look up the citations.
-If the paper is under review for a journal or conference, you can send a copy of the paper, but it is not required.
+Please forward a PDF file of research or publication papers to: email@example.com.

-- Applications from foreign students require additional processing by the University's International Admissions Office, so those applications need to be submitted at least a month earlier than domestic applications, by December 1 for the fall semester.
+- Applications from foreign students require additional processing by the University's International Admissions Office, so those applications need to be submitted by November 1 for fall semester.

 - TOEFL scores are required for non-native English speakers.
 In addition, Indiana University has a university-wide special test for teaching assistants, and you cannot become an "associate instructor" until you pass it.
 Failing to pass that exam means you can only be a grader for courses, marking homework papers - and there is a significantly larger workload both for you and the Program in general.